sfigg/commercialization-public/customize/desktop/customize-cosa.md

 COSA can be extended with OEM-generated provisioning packages during desktop imaging.
 This enables OEMs to replace or extend existing COSA profiles, as well as introduce new ones.
 For example, you can add a profile for a mobile virtual network operator (MVNO) not currently in COSA, or a new partner for Data Marketplace.
 You can also replace or disable an existing profile.

 It is recommended that your organization submit any MO profile changes made to extend COSA to Microsoft.
-To learn more, see [APN database submission](https://docs.microsoft.com/en-us/windows-hardware/drivers/mobilebroadband/apn-database-submission).
+To learn more, and to review a full list of profile settings and their descriptions, see [APN database submission](https://docs.microsoft.com/en-us/windows-hardware/drivers/mobilebroadband/apn-database-submission).

 ## To add a new profile